RodDalBen/SHINE_color/README.md

 ***

-Update, September, 2021, version 0.0.3:
+Update, September 2021, version 0.0.3:

 Updates & improvements:
-- Require selection to every prompt (except for prompts with default values);
+- Require input to every prompt (except for prompts with default values);
-- Require at least 2 images to advance;
+- When dealing with images, require at least 2 images to advance;
 - Fix the pooled SD calculation from 'lum_calc';
-- Update 'lum_calc' output, now with a single pre vs. pos file;
+- Update 'lum_calc' output, now with pre vs. pos summary in a single file;
-- Add CIELab colorspace;
+- Add option for CIELab colorspace;
 - Update functions' input to account for new colorspace (e.g., sfPlot, spectrumPlot);
 - 'v2scale' is now 'lum2scale';
 - 'scale2v' is now 'scale2lum';
 - Add 'DIAGNOSTICS' subfolder in 'SHINE_color_OUTPUT', for storing img stats and diag plots;
-- Add a new function 'diag_plots' for img input;
+- Add a new function 'diag_plots' for diagnostic plots of operations with images.

 ***